magento/devdocs/src/guides/v2.4/graphql/queries/store-config.md

 ### Query a store's theme

-The following query returns information about the store's default title, keywords, and welcome text.
+The following query returns information about the store's default title, keywords, description, welcome and copyright text.

 **Request:**